Beacon: Johnston Wins City Judge Race

 Democrat leads in race for Legislature seat

 Greg Johnston was elected on Tuesday (Nov.
-2) as Beacon City Judge, defeating incumbent Timothy Pagones to win a 10-year term, according to unofficial results released on Tuesday (Nov.
+2) as Beacon city judge, defeating incumbent Tim Pagones to win a 10-year term, according to unofficial results released on Tuesday (Nov.
 2) by the Dutchess County Board of Elections.

 Johnston defeated Pagones with 62 percent of the vote.
 While there are as many as 343 absentee ballots outstanding, Johnston had a margin of 750 votes.

-Johnston appeared on the Democratic line and Pagones on the Republican, Conservative and Working Families party lines.
-Pagones had challenged Johnston in both the Democratic and Working Families primaries.
+Johnston appeared on the Democratic line and Pagones on the Republican, Conservative and Working Families Party lines.
+Pagones had challenged Johnston in both Democratic and Working Families primaries.

 During the campaign, Pagones touted his experience as a judge against Johnston, who is a public defender.